Government-in-Action Youth Tour

-This year the tour originated in Austin for Texas participants.
-From there, the group flew to Washington, D.C., where they met with approximately 1,500 other students from across the nation.
-Once in Washington, the tour participants got to see and tour many historic places such as Mount Vernon and the U.S. Capitol, where they visited with Texas Congressman John Ratcliffe and toured the House and Senate chambers.
-Also included on the tour were historic sites like the National Cathedral, Ford’s Theatre and the Smithsonian museums, the Washington Monument, FDR Memorial, Kennedy Center, Kennedy’s grave, the Tomb of the Unknown Soldier at Arlington Cemetery and Mount Vernon, as well as the Jefferson Memorial, Lincoln Memorial, Korean War Veterans Memorial and Vietnam Veterans Memorial.
-Lamar Electric sponsors area students on this trip each year.
-To be eligible for the Youth Tour contest next year, a student must be a sophomore, junior or senior in high school and live in a home served by Lamar Electric or attend one of the four high schools served by Lamar: Detroit, Prairiland, Roxton and Faith Christian Academy.
-Home-schooled students in homes served by Lamar Electric are also eligible.
+The tour typically begins in Austin for Texas participants.
+From there, the group flies to Washington, D.C., where they meet with approximately 1,500 other students from across the nation.
+Once in Washington, the tour participants get to see and tour many historic places such as Mount Vernon and the U.S. Capitol, where they can visit with their Texas Congressman, and tour the House and Senate chambers.
+Also included on the tour are historic sites like the National Cathedral, Ford’s Theatre and the Smithsonian museums, the Washington Monument, FDR Memorial, Kennedy Center, Kennedy’s grave, the Tomb of the Unknown Soldier at Arlington Cemetery and Mount Vernon, as well as the Jefferson Memorial, Lincoln Memorial, Korean War Veterans Memorial and Vietnam Veterans Memorial.

 Eligible students must be in 10th, 11th or 12th grade and live full-time in a residence served by Lamar Electric Cooperative or attend one of the three high schools served by the co-op: Prairiland, Detroit and Faith Christian.
 Home-schooled students served by Lamar Electric Cooperative are also eligible.